 - 3 Optionally, enter a name for the 360° image in the Name field.
-This name displays in the Interactive Objects area in the bottom of the palette. - 4 If you want the 360° image to be initially invisible, check Initially Hidden. - 5 To allow the 360° image to initially rotate automatically, check Auto Play. - Revolutions: Lets you specify how many times the 360° image should automatically rotate. - After the image has completed the number of automatic revolutions you have specified, the user will be allowed to manually rotate the 360° image. - 6 To add frames to the 360° image, click the ♣ button. - Add Frames from Picture Files: Lets you add picture files as frames to the image.
+This name displays in the Interactive Objects area in the bottom of the palette. - 4 If you want the 360° image to be initially invisible, check Initially Hidden. - 5 To allow the 360° image to initially rotate automatically, check Auto Play. - Revolutions: Lets you specify how many times the 360° image should automatically rotate. - ➡ After the image has completed the number of automatic revolutions you have specified, the user will be allowed to manually rotate the 360° image. - 6 If you want the user to be able to rotate slides manually, Check Allow Interaction. - 7 To add frames to the 360° image, click the 🖶 button. - Add Frames from Picture Files: Lets you add picture files as frames to the image.
 You can use picture files in PNG, JPEG, TIFF, PDF, and EPS formats.
 You can use the Shift or Command/Ctrl key to select multiple files. - Add Frames from QuarkXPress Layout: Displays the Add Frames from Layout dialog box.
 This dialog box lets you add pages from a QuarkXPress layout as separate frame to the image.
 You can create a new layout or choose pages from an existing layout.

-7 To edit a single frame, choose a frame and click the Edit button \mathcal{L} .
+To edit a single frame, choose a frame and click the Edit button d.